Broomhouse, Edinburgh: Transport

 The Glasgow railway passes to the north, but there is no railway station.

+There are regular bus services passing nearby operated by Lothian Buses and Lothian Country.
+Services 1, 2, 3, 12, 21, 22, 22A, 25, X27, X28, 30, 33, 34, 35 & 36 (as of October 2024).
+There is also the Tram which operates nearby at Saughton Tram stop.

 Amenities

 There were two schools (one Roman Catholic the other non-denominational), now merged. a community centre, two Church congregations (St. Joseph's R.C and St David's Broomhouse C.o.S.) and a counselling centre here.
 Medical facilities are in nearby Sighthill and Corstorphine.

-Saughton House is a large Government building, built in the 1950s, fronting on Broomhouse Drive and houses the Scottish Executive, HM Revenue & Customs, Driver & Vehicle Licensing Agency and a number of other government offices.
+Saughton House is a large Government building, built in the 1950s, fronting on Broomhouse Drive and houses the Scottish Government, HM Revenue & Customs, Driver & Vehicle Licensing Agency and a number of other government offices.

 The Broomhouse Centre (now Space at The Broomhouse Hub), has served the community since 1990 and a new Community Hub building was opened in 2019 at a cost of £3.2m.
 The Hub provides a range of activities and support for the local community as well as a Community Café.